Use categories to group work item types

-Each category has a friendly name and a reference name that must be unique within the team project.
+Each category has a friendly name and a reference name that must be unique within the project.
 For more information, see Categories XML element reference.

 Add or remove a category

-To modify the categories defined for a team project and the On-premises XML process model, you export the XML definition file, make changes, and then import it using the witadmin command line tool.
+To modify the categories defined for a project and the On-premises XML process model, you export the XML definition file, make changes, and then import it using the witadmin command line tool.
 See Import and export categories.
 We recommend that you don't remove any of the categories defined for the default process templates.

 The system overwrites the categories file upon import.